 Recommended reads:

-Researcher resume summary or objective?
-The best choice is based on your experience
+Researcher resume summary or objective? the best choice is based on your experience

 If you're wondering about the relevancy of the resume summary or the resume objective to your researcher application - here's the truth.